michael-milette/moodle-local_aiid/README.md

 # Basic Overview

-AI Course Designer for Moodle enables content creators to easily generate and create courses in Moodle using GPT artificial intelligence.
+AI Instructional Designer for Moodle enables content creators to easily generate and create courses in Moodle using GPT artificial intelligence.

 [(Back to top)](#table-of-contents)